-If you are a current freshman at another college or university applying for our spring semester, you should fill out our Freshman Application and submit transcripts from your current institution, in addition to the rest of the requirements for a freshman applicant.
+If you are a current first-year student at another college or university applying for our spring semester, you should fill out our First-Year Application and submit transcripts from your current institution, in addition to the rest of the requirements for a first-year applicant.
 Otherwise, college or university students should fill out our Transfer Application.

 If you are a transfer applicant who has completed less than a year of college coursework, we require that you submit final high school transcripts and SAT/ACT scores, in addition to the rest of the requirements for a transfer applicant.

-If you are are taking college credit while in high school (through Running Start, PSEO, College in the High School, or other program), you should fill out our Freshman Application and submit transcripts from any college you have attended, in addition to the rest of the requirements for a freshman applicant.
-Learn more about our credit transfer policy for freshmen applicants.
+If you are are taking college credit while in high school (through Running Start, PSEO, College in the High School, or other program), you should fill out our First-Year Application and submit transcripts from any college you have attended, in addition to the rest of the requirements for a freshman applicant.
+Learn more about our credit transfer policy for first-year applicants.

 2. What are you looking for in a transfer student?